thestippe/thestippe.github.io/_drafts/course/2023-08-21-exponential.md

 p(y \vert \lambda) = \lambda e^{- \lambda y}\,.
 $$

+The parameter $\lambda$ represents the inverse of the mean of the distribution, which is equal to its variance.

 In order to show an application to this model, I downloaded from the [Italian Geology and Volcanology Institute](http://cnt.rm.ingv.it/) the dataset containing all the seismic events of the last 90 days